lukso-network/docs/docs/learn/smart-contract-developers/mint-lsp7-token.md

 ### Instantiate the contracts

-At this point, the `LPS7Mintable` contract is being prepared for the following intercation. you construct an instance of a contract, using _contract ABI_ and _contract address_.
+After defining the core parameters of the [`LPS7 Mintable`](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md) contract, you are able to create an instance using its _ABI_ and the _contract address_.

 ```javascript
 let myToken = new ethers.Contract(myTokenAddress, LSP7Mintable.abi, signer);
 ```

-### Send transaction
+### Send the transaction

-Finally, you send the transaction and mint some tokens.
+Finally, you can send the transaction to mint some tokens.

 :::warning

-The example contract here allows only the owner of the contract to mint Digital Assets.
-There might be contracts that don't have this _requirement_.
+The sample contract of this guide only allows the smart contract owner to mint assets.
+Custom [LSP7](../../standards/tokens/LSP7-Digital-Asset.md) implementations might implement different permission sets.

 :::